CKalnasy/SwiftSeriailize/README.md

 You'll also need to uncomment the commented lines in /SwiftSerialize/Initializer.swift to run the test cases.

+## Contributing

+Will accept all valid pull requests, feature requests, and other issues.
+Want to help, just ask!

 ## License

 SwiftSerialize is available under the MIT license.
 See the LICENSE file for more info.